AdobeDocs/experience-manager-learn.en/help/foundation/development/set-up-a-local-aem-development-environment.md

 ## Set Up an Integrated Development Environment

 An integrated development environment or IDE is an application that combines a text editor, syntax support and build-tools.
 Depending on the type of development you are doing, one IDE might be preferable over another.
-Regardless of the IDE, it will be important to be able to periodically ***push*** code to a local AEM instance in order to test it.
+Regardless of the IDE, it is important to be able to periodically ***push*** code to a local AEM instance in order to test it.
 It will also be important to occasionally ***pull*** configurations from a local AEM instance into your AEM project in order to persist to a source-control management system like Git.

 Below are a few of the more popular IDEs that are used with AEM development with corresponding videos that show the integration with a local AEM instance.